 - In a separate bowl, mix all dry ingredients.
 Set aside.

-- Add flour mixture a little at a time- fold in with a spatula.
-Add 1 tbsp burnt sugar at a time until desired color is achieved.
-If using store bought burnt sugar, 4 tbsp should suffice for a very dark cake.
+- Add one tablespoon of burnt sugar at a time until the desired color is achieved.
+If using store-bought burnt sugar, 4-6 tablespoons should suffice for a very dark cake.
 Mix well.

 - Pour batter into lined cake pans.

-- Bake anywhere from 275-300 degrees F for 80-90 minutes.
-When cake come out of oven, pour alcohol mixture on top.
-When cool, cover cake with plastic wrap.
-Flavor is best after a few days.
+- Bake at 275 degrees F for 60 minutes.
+Gently nudge the pan.
+Let the center bake for another five minutes if the center looks a little jiggly.
+When the cake comes out of the oven, pour the alcohol mixture on top and spread it evenly with a small pastry brush.
+When the cake is cooled, cover it with plastic wrap.
+The flavor is best after a few days.

 Notes

 1lb fruit mixture is traditionally used, you can try this recipe with these changes to see if it meets your preference.
-If you did not soak fruits months ahead, you can also simmer the fruits in wine for about 20 minutes.
-Let it cool then macerate and combine with rum.
+If you do not soak fruits months ahead, you can also simmer the fruits in wine for about 20 minutes.
+Let it cool, then grind them in a food processor or blender, adding enough wine to bring it to a paste texture.

-After removing cake from oven, it may seem it is under cooked.
+After removing the cake from the oven, it may seem it is undercooked.
 Do not be alarmed as this is how it is supposed to be.
-After 2-3 days the texture will change.
+After 2-3 days, the texture will change.

 Very detailed recipe.
 I've always wanted to make my own and now I can.
 Great tips too.
 I like my black cake just like you, very soft and moist but not overpowering.
 Thanks for sharing this wonderful recipe Alica.